pmherp/mldo_project_3/starter/model_card_template.md

 Considering the data is from census, it reflects on real people from the United States.
 Ethical implications could therefore apply - handle with care.

+Privacy: The use of this machine learning model can raise privacy concerns as it involves the collection of census data which in parts comprises of personal data.
+This data can be misused for malicious purposes.

+Accountability: It can be difficult to determine who is responsible for the decisions made by a machine learning model and how these decisions can be challenged or corrected.
+This lack of accountability can make it difficult to ensure that the model is being used ethically - handle with care.

 ## Caveats and Recommendations

 This model and data were used for a project course from Udacity called "Machine Learning DevOps Engineer".

+Fairness: Since the data was taken from census at a certain point in time, there may be bias present now, since that data might now be entirely different, leading to bias in the model's predictions.

+It is recommended to use diverse up to date data to train the model and to mitigate possible biases.